Africa-AI-Engineers/SpeechEnabledChatApp/README.md

 ### Step 1 - Update PubNub credentials

-Before launching the app make sure to update the PubNub keys in the [chat.js](/chat.js) file.
+Before launching the app, make sure to update the PubNub keys in the [chat.js](/chat.js) file.

 Update Line 7 with the PubNub publish key and line 8 with PubNub subscribe key.